PEKennedy/Jackal_Macro_Controller/README.md

 require the use of deprecated functions to work in gazebo and real life.

 ## other
-Some other documents I worked on
+Some other documents I worked on, most were moved to MS teams though